oralekin/owo/README.md

 You can add the bot using this [link](https://discordapp.com/oauth2/authorize?client_id=289066747443675143&scope=bot) or join the owo server [here](https://discord.gg/aNKde73).

+If you would like to run your own instance of owo because tracking is getting too slow or some other reason, please follow the instructions provided by [Twentysix](https://travis-ci.org/Twentysix26/Red-DiscordBot) and others on how to install a Redbot for your system.
+Then, getting this to work should make more sense.
+If you're having issues with `leveler.py` and/or `osu.py`, be sure you read up on [my cog repo](https://github.com/AznStevy/Maybe-Useful-Cogs) on how to install those two cogs.
+Have fun!
+If you have questions/need help, ask in the [owo!
+Official](https://discord.gg/aNKde73) server.

 Command List:

 | Command | Description |